Max Grodénchik: Voice work

 In summer 2018, Grodénchik reprised the roles of Rom and Sovak in Star Trek Online's Deep Space Nine-themed expansion pack Victory Is Life.

 Personal life and family

-Max Grodénchik lives with his wife and daughter in Austria, in the small hamlet of Nußbach in the county Kirchdorf an der Krems.
+Grodénchik lives with his wife and daughter in Austria, in the small hamlet of Nußbach in the county Kirchdorf an der Krems.

 Grodénchik's brother Barry Grodenchik is a former New York State Assemblyman and Deputy Borough President of Queens.
-In December 2015, Barry was inaugurated to the New York City Council, representing District 23.